SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 #### Preparing files for blobtools2

 First, you need to blast your assembly to know nt databases.
-For this we will used blastn program.
+For this we will use blastn.

 #### Job file: blast_clouded_leopard.job